 The SEND Team are available to talk to you if you feel that your child has any additional needs.
 They will work with you, the class teacher and your child and, where it is felt to be of benefit, they will approach outside agencies for further advice and support.
 Our aim is to work co-operatively to the benefit of each child.

 WEEKLY SENDCO DROP-IN:

-We offer a weekly drop-in for parents/carers to have a brief chat with the SENDCo every Friday morning.
-Drop-ins take place in the community room which is next to the main office between 8:45am - 9:30am.
+We offer a weekly drop-in for parents/carers to have a brief chat with our SENDCo, Mr Simpson, every Friday morning.
+Drop-ins take place in the Community Room which is next to the main office between 8:45am - 9:15am.
 There is no appointment needed.
 This is an opportunity to discuss any additional needs that your child may have.
 If you would prefer a telephone call, from the SENDCo or your child's class teacher, or require a longer meeting please contact the school office.

 Special Educational Needs & Disability Co-ordinator (SENDCo): Mr Simpson

 Assistant SENDCo: Mrs Kettle

 SEND Governors: Mr Powell and Ms Parsons

 You can contact the SEND Team here: email@example.com

 The Local Offer from Cheshire East: